ucd-os-chartreuse-s18/pintos-project2/DOC_p2.md

 ##### A4: In Pintos, the kernel separates commands into a executable name and arguments.
 In Unix-like systems, the shell does this separation.
 Identify at least two advantages of the Unix approach.

-I'm not sure, but maybe 1) Regarding user code the kernel should only do things that require special permission, and 2) There is maybe some sort of security issue that comes from doing this?

 SYSTEM CALLS
 ------------